epics-extensions/EPNix/doc/src/guides/pinning.md

-# Pin the version of a dependency
+# Pin the version of a Nix dependency

 TODO